 Use of drones at Parks Canada places

 Drone flying is a popular hobby and useful in many fields of work.
-However, drones can pose risks to visitors, disturb wildlife and lead to negative experiences for other visitors to Riding Mountain National Park.
+However, they also pose risks and can disturb wildlife and visitors.
 For these reasons, Parks Canada strictly limits the use of drones.

-Anyone caught operating a drone within park boundaries and without an approved permit may result in law enforcement action and a fine of up to $25,000.
+Flying a drone without park or site approval may result in law enforcement action and a fine of up to $25,000.

 Flying for fun